igrishaev/blog/_posts/2025-08-09-clojure-println.md

 When you pass more than one argument to the `println` function, it doesn't print them at once.
 Instead, it sends them to the underlying `java.io.Writer` instance in a cycle.
-Under the hood, each `.print` Java invocation is synchronized so no one can interfere when a certain chunk of characters is being printed.
+Under the hood, each `.write` Java invocation is synchronized so no one can interfere when a certain chunk of characters is being printed.

 But then multiple threads print something in a cycle, **they do interfere**.
 For